 Section 3-401 (2) A signature is made by the use of any name, including any trade or assumed name, upon an instrument, or by word or mark used in lieu of a written signature.

-Section 3-403 (1) A signature may be made by an authorized agent or other representative… No particular form of appointment is necessary to establish such authority…
+According to Section 3-403 (1) A signature may be made by authorized agents or other representatives… No particular form of appointment is necessary to establish such an authority…

 The default username for the CHAX® software is Admin, and the password is Masteradmin (Note: The user name and password are not case sensitive).

 After you have initially logged into the system, click on the payee button in your toolbar.
 Next, click on the ‘Add New’ button.
 This will now take you to the field where you can enter your company’s information starting with your company’s name.
 Then tab and enter your company’s address, and tab once more to enter the company phone number.
-After, you have entered your company’s phone number, click on the ‘Complete Update/Add’ button.
-You will now see your company added to the list of company’s available to be selected as a payee.
+After you have entered your company’s phone number, click on the ‘Complete Update/Add’ button.
+You will now see your company add up to the list of company’s available to be pick as a payee.
 Now, click on exit, and you will see a program box appear, that states: “Do you want to make (your company) the new default payee”.
-Select yes to make the company just entered the default payee otherwise select no. You will now be taken back to the “Enter Check Information” screen.
+Select yes to make the company just entered the default payee otherwise select no. You will now withdraw back to the “Enter Check Information” screen.

-The names entry is case sensitive.
-Enter starting with capital letter.
+The name entry is case-sensitive.
+Enter starting with a capital letter.